Hospice Payments Up 2.9%, HOPE Tool Coming

 Consumer Assessment of Health Care Providers and Systems (CAHPS)

-CMS proposes several changes to the CAHPS program:
+CMS finalizes several changes to the CAHPS program:

 HART tool to sunset